osrf/tensorflow_object_detector/README.md

 To run Default SSD (Single Shot Detection) algorithm:
 1) This package uses the proposed standard Vision messages, so clone/download the vision messages package and place it in the catkin workspace.
 Vision messages package: https://github.com/Kukanani/vision_msgs.git
-2) Clone/download this repository and place it your catkin workspace, RUN `catkin_make install`
+2) Clone/download this repository and place it your catkin workspace, RUN `catkin_make`
 3) Source the tensorflow environment
 4) Run `roslaunch tf_object_detect object_detect.launch`.
 (NOTE: This launch file also launches the openni2.launch file for the camera.
-If you are using any other camera, please change the camera topic in the detector_ros.py before launching the file)
+If you are using any other camera, please change the camera topic in the launch file before launching the file)

 If you want to try any other model:
 1) Download any Object Detection Models from the Tensorflow Object detection API and place it in `data/models/`.